 Well, there is a blend of different elements which are broken into several points in this article which would tell you “what do people look for in a resume? “

-Resume Check: What HR Look In a Resume
+Resume Check: What Does HR Look For In a Resume

 1. Reflecting the relevant you: